Creating Slides on SlideShare

 What is Haiku Deck?

-4. After Clicking the Accept button, you’ll be redirected to the presentation mode powered by Haiku Deck (see Figure 4 below).
+7. After clicking the Accept button, you’ll be redirected to the presentation mode powered by Haiku Deck, as shown in Figure 4, below.

 Haiku Deck within SlideShare